mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 > Thanks to a finite state machine we can define complex behaviors and encapsulate them into mini single interactions which we will call state. [^3]

-A more general search for the Gang of Four's "state design pattern" shows that
+A more general search for the original Gang of Four's "state design pattern" shows that

 > The state pattern is a behavioral software design pattern that allows an object to alter its behavior when its internal state changes. [^4]

+And even Unreal Engine's documentation for their FSM equivalent states that

+> StateTree is a general-purpose hierarchical state machine that combines the Selectors from behavior trees with States and Transitions from state machines.
+With StateTree, you can create highly performant logic that stays flexible and organized. [^5]

 ## Footnotes